ArcadianBeez/hive-ai-backend/app/logic/query_generator_ai/orders_considerations.md

 - 7 canceled,
-for get info of restaurant make join with restaurants table for get info of user make join with users table when the query question for gain of a person thats refer to driver when the query question for gain of a store or similar is refer to restaurant when the query question includes sales for restaurants ever verify restaurants.status is 1 when the query contains some related of payment method should make join with payments
+for get info of restaurant make join with restaurants table for get info of user make join with users table for get info of restaurant city make join with restaurants_city table when the query question for gain of a person thats refer to driver when the query question for gain of a store or similar is refer to restaurant when the query question includes sales for restaurants ever verify restaurants.status is 1 when the query contains some related of payment method should make join with payments when the query contains some related of city should make join with restaurant_city

 payments.method is
 - TRANSFER